Saturday, October 25, 2025

 Application Process

-- Fill out the application and submit your entry fee of $35 by visiting https://tinyurl.com/organ-competition
+- Fill out the application and submit your entry fee of $35 online at https://music.baylor.edu/organ-comp-application

 - Email your resume and repertoire list and one letter of recommendation to Jens_Korndoerfer@baylor.edu